btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 ### Can I use my existing LN node with BTCPay?

 If you already have a well connected lightning node with sufficient inbound liquidity, you may want to use it with BTCPay instead of the included lightning node.
-To do so, go to the lightning node settings page of your store (Store > Settings > Lightning nodes > Modify).
+To do so, go to the lightning node settings page of your store (Store > Settings > Lightning > Setup).
 On this page you can edit the connection string to integrate an external node.
 The connection strings vary per lightning implementation, the settings page contains the documentation for the connection settings to give you further guidance.